0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 I've tried doing '+ 12 +' which evaluated into 12.So i've tried simple expression '+ 1 + 2  +' which evaluated into 3.
 Which was pretty nice.<br> I was getting somewhere with that.

 After that i tried taking it step further and making query so i tried '+ SELECT +' and that crashed.
 So i realized that those words must be filtered and i wanted to try query inside of parantheses . <br>
-so i've tried '+ (SELECT 1) +' and that evaluated to 1.
+So i've tried '+ (SELECT 1) +' and that evaluated to 1.
 From that point i determined that i can do queries.

+From that point I had to enumerate what engine of sql is running on so i can focus on injecting payload for that type of SQL.
+There are various functions for certain type of engine to get the version info.
+The one that worked was '+ <code>sqlite_version()</code> +' that returned me the 3.22 which confirmed it is SQLite engine.

+Now we have to try to get info of our database , specifically table and columns etc.